Trust and acceptance are the key.

 Or as the Googlers put it, “no one wants to put on a ‘‘work face’’ when they get to the office.
 No one wants to leave part of their personality and inner life at home.
 But to be fully present at work, to feel ‘‘psychologically safe,’’ we must know that we can be free enough, sometimes, to share the things that scare us without fear of recriminations.”

 “We must be able to talk about what is messy or sad, to have hard conversations with colleagues who are driving us crazy.
 We can’t be focused just on efficiency.”

 “Rather, when we start the morning by collaborating with a team of engineers and then send emails to our marketing colleagues and then jump on a conference call, we want to know that those people really hear us.
 We want to know that work is more than just labor.”

-Once you get your teams feeling all the feels, you’ll start to notice how positively this state of psychological safety can influence communication, collaboration, organisational change, and innovation.
+Once you get your teams feeling all the feels, you’ll start to notice how positively this state of psychological safety can influence communication, collaboration, organizational change, and innovation.

 And a whole lot more.
 Turns out, improv improved participants’ self-esteem and self-efficacy too.
 This is essentially how confident someone is in themself and their abilities.

 The authors of “Improv to Improve: The Impact of Improvisational Theater on Creativity, Acceptance, and Psychological Well-Being” attribute this benefit of improv to the open and trusting atmosphere that improvisation requires.
 Improvisers are trained to accept each other’s ideas and add to them.

 According to Psychology Today, “They also practice embodying principles such as turning mistakes into assets and making other people look good.
 This creates a trusting environment where people don’t have to worry about being good or bad or right or wrong.
 Instead, they focus on what’s in the group’s best interest, which may explain the gains in participants’ psychological well-being related to self-esteem and self-efficacy.”